 Are you having fun yet?

-Most domestic duties and merry-making activities and tasks are handled by women, says Dr. Mary E. Polce, a licensed professional counselor and developmental psychologist with Virginia Women’s Center.
+Most domestic duties and merry-making activities and tasks are handled by women.
 That’s why self-care and a healthy dose of “no” are vitally important.
-Here’s Dr. Polce’s SMART method for coping with holiday stress.
+Here’s our SMART method for coping with holiday stress.

 S. Share the holiday work as well as the joy.

 It’s impossible to fit all the shopping, wrapping, baking, decorating, entertaining, corresponding with cards, etc., into a four-week window.
 So ask for help and accept the reality that everything may not get done exactly as you would do it.
 Ask your partner/spouse, family and children to help.
 Buy cookies from a bakery; order the apps or entrée from your favorite deli.
 While browsing locally owned boutiques is great, sometimes you need to power-shop online—and use services like Shoprunner, which give you free two-day shipping at hundreds of stores, can be well worth the membership cost.

 M. Monitor your basic needs.

 Protect your power sources: food and sleep.
 Adhere to your sleep routines and pay attention to your nutritional needs.
 Most “mommy meltdowns” are no different from toddler tantrums.
 Everyone has a shorter fuse when tired, hungry, and stressed!
 Ways to practice self-care include:

 - Take time for you.
 (No one will give it to you… especially the kids.)